Ambridge History, Family Crest & Coats of Arms

 Early Origins of the Ambridge family

-The surname Ambridge was first found in Yorkshire
+The surname Ambridge was first found in Cambridge, a university, borough, and markettown in Cambridgeshire.

 Early History of the Ambridge family